-This course may be new to some STEAC members, however this curriculum has been utilized for training throughout the State of California since 2015.
+This curriculum is being presented for the first time to STEAC and SBFS.
+During this presentation we are looking for feedback on this curriculum.
+This course may be new to some STEAC and SBFS members, however this curriculum has been utilized for training throughout the State of California since 2015.
 This course originally was developed and facilitated under a firefighter grant through Office of Emergency Services (OES).
 This project is a joint effort between the California Office of the State Fire Marshal (OSFM), State Fire Training (SFT), the Office of Emergency Services, Fire and Rescue Branch and CAL FIRE, Training Center (Ione).
 This curriculum was put into the developmental format that all FSTEP and Certification Trainings Standards utilize for SFT.
 The goal is to make this course available to the Fire Service as soon as possible keeping in mind respect for the process and wanting buy in for all the stakeholders throughout the State of California.